malabz/linearPOA/README.md

         ./linearpoa --in seq.fasta --out seq_out.fasta
 ```

 ## Test dataset and compiled program

 The test dataset and compiled program are stored at [`https://doi.org/10.5281/zenodo.15637837`](https://zenodo.org/uploads/15637837).
 You can use the data for testing the program.

+### Similarity between generated sequence and reference sequence

+We use the `error_measure` program provided by [FORAlign](https://github.com/malabz/FORAlign) to measure the similarity between generated sequence and reference sequence.

+Additionally, we modified some programs for comparing our programs.
+These modifications are shown as follows:

+### Modified TSTA

+We modified TSTA for better controlling output rules.
+This repositoty is stored [here](https://github.com/malabz/TSTA).

+### Modified PBSIM2

+We modified PBSIM2 for generating simulated datasets, which only generate positive strand sequences.
+This repository is stored [here](https://github.com/malabz/pbsim2).

+### Modified Racon

+We modified Racon for calling POA methods for genereating consensus sequence, with ignoring window information provided by Racon.
+This repository is stored [here](https://github.com/malabz/racon-with-simple-window).

 ## Citation